tommyd2377/Hyper_Rank/readme.md

 12. Rank item_data items by updated integer in descending order
 13. Return item_data(I') as dictionary

-Item x is a member of set { T }, which is partitioned into three subsets { TA, TB, TC } based on the items raw vote count.
-The vote count of items in TA are unchanged, TB items are squared, TC items are cubed.
-TA is top 25% most popular items, TB is between 25% and 75% and TC is the bottom 25%.
-The usefulness of partitioning { T } into three subsets is to give further weight to items that two users have a common interest in but is not generally popular in the network as a whole.
+Item x is a member of set {T}, which is partitioned into three subsets {TA, TB, TC} based on the items popularity within the entire set.
+The vote count of items in {TA} are unchanged, items in {TB} are squared, {TC items are cubed.
+TA respresents items in the top 25% of most popular items, TB, between 25% and 75% and TC, the bottom 25%.
+The usefulness of partitioning {T} into three subsets is to give further weight to items that two users have a common interest in but is not generally popular in the set as a whole.
 This metric adds a much higher degree of similarity between two users.